 This IQ-Puzzler Pro will help train your brain with 120 (2D and 3D) challenges in 3 playing modes.
 Due to its wide variety of game options, it is great for people of all ages.

 Anyone can find a challenging game to play with this that can push their brain to new limits.
-The games help build your concentration skills, problem-solving skills, visual/spatial logic, and planning skills.
+The games help build your concentration, problem-solving, visual/spatial logic, and planning skills.

 This is a great option for travel due to its compact size and travel case.
-While it is a single-player game, people often like to team up with a partner to try to solve challenges together.
+While it is a single-player game, people often like teaming up with a partner to solve challenges.

-This game comes with a compact game board, 12 colorful puzzle pieces, and a booklet that includes 120 challenges and solutions.
+This game comes with a compact game board, 12 colorful puzzle pieces, and a booklet with 120 challenges and solutions.
 It also comes with a free app that you can download that includes features to enhance your experience with this physical game.

 Users appreciate how challenging this game becomes because it never gets old.
 It will keep you thinking and help train your brain by engaging you in the puzzle for hours.